gpoehl/phpReport/docs/source/introduction.rst

 To enhance the data input capabilities you can easily combine data rows with any other data sources and handle them together as a single source.
-This is implemented by the `join` function an let's you
+This is implemented by the `join` function and let's you

 * Iterate over nested or multidimensional arrays
 * Iterate over one to many relations provided by data objects